Missing 4-year-old found napping at neighbors

 About 1:45 later while searching for the child, deputies spotted an open front door to a residence in the 3000 block of 13 Mile Road.
 Deputies made contact with the 91-year-old resident.
 As the deputy was speaking to the resident just inside the door, the deputy spotted the missing child sleeping on a couch inside the home.
 The resident was not aware the child had entered the house, police said.

-The child was returned to E. Kelly Road home, checked by Missaukee County EMS, and reunited with her family.
+The child was returned to East Kelly Road home, checked by Missaukee County EMS, and reunited with her family.
 The child did not suffer any injuries.

 Missaukee County Sheriff Wil Yancer said the child was found just over half a mile south of the East Kelly Lake Road home owned by her grandmother.
 As for why the child left the home, Yancer said there was talk she wanted to go home instead of staying at her grandma's house and she was headed in the direction of where her mom and dad live.
 That, however, is total speculation as they were not able to get much information from the child, according to Yancer.